 Ollie’s – Ollie’s is not a restaurant, but a cosy cocktail bar situated just two doors down from where we stayed.
 It is fantastic, so I had to mention it.
 Owned by a lovely young man called Ollie (funnily enough) he opened the bar this summer, and we felt he had got the decor, drinks menu and atmosphere just right.
 It has a rustic, welcoming decor and Ollie and his team are so friendly.
 As is tradition on holiday, you can even enjoy a happy hour(s) where cocktails are at a reduced price of €5.
 I can fully recommend the porn star martini’s.
 I tried a few so I could give you my honest opinion (ahem)….

 So thats it!
-My guide to the resort of Praia da Luz.
+My food and drink guide to Praia da Luz resort.
 I hope you found this little guide useful.
 I will cover all of the things that you can do in Luz, the surrounding areas and things in another post.
 There is so much to tell!

 Clickstay have also very kindly given my readers a discount code to use! using the code Kerrylifeandloves will get you £50 off (£500 min booking) How fab is that!